mariams0999/github-tutorial/README.md

 **Note:** Type **`git status`** instead of remembering it.
 It will give you the options on how to push your work and how to un-commit it.

-* What if you wonted to un-add and un-commit at the same time in one command?
+* What if you wanted to un-add and un-commit at the same time in one command?
 Well, you can do that by typing **`git reset HEAD~1`** and it will undo whatever you just added and commited.

-**Note:** Unfortunatelly you can't use `git status` for this command, but you can always use **Google** to search it up (like my teacher always says "Google is your friend :) ")
+**Note:** Unfortunatelly, you can't use `git status` for this command, but you can always use **Google** to search it up (like my teacher always says "Google is your friend :)").

+* What if you wanted to unedit, un-add and un-commit all at the same time in one command this time?
+You can type **`git reset --hard HEAD~1`** and it will unedit, un-add, and un-commit all in one command.

+**Note:** Unfortunatelly, you can't use `git status` for this command too, but you can always use **Google** to search it up.

+#### You are now done with the Github Tutorial.
+Good Job!
+Now go and do some coding to have some fun!